LivePersonInc/developer-center/pages/documents/consumer experience/ios-sdk/Configuring the SDK/attributes.md

   <tr>
     <td align="left">realTimeMaskingRegex</td>
     <td align="left">String</td>
     <td align="left">Regular expression string to control which part of the text to mask.
-All masked data will appear as asterisks, will be saved to local db masked, and will be sent to the server unmasked.
+All masked data will appear as asterisks, will be saved to local db masked, and will be sent to the server masked.
 Default is empty, meaning no regex.
 The regular expression patterns and behavior are based on Perl's regular expressions.
 See Apple Reference. </td>
     <td align="left"></td>
     <td align="left">""</td>
   </tr>